-We observe that the experiment sites were positively selected (t-stats of a t-test on preexperiment GDP per capita between experimentation and non-experimentation counties are as high as 9.110 during the first two years of experimentation), then shifted toward negative selection (t-stats decrease to -6.156 by 2007) and moved closer to representative selection toward the end of the experimentation (see Appendix Figure A.17).
+We observe that the experimentation sites were positively selected during the first half of experiment (t-stats of a t-test on pre-experimentation GDP per capita between experimentation and non-experimentation counties are as high as 9.110 during the first two years of experimentation), then shifted toward negative selection (t-stats decrease to -6.156 by 2007) and moved closer to representative selection toward the end of the experiment (see Appendix Figure A.17).

 We find considerable heterogeneity in the effects of such experimentation on local economic development.
-Using a staggered event study design to estimate the treatment effects on local economic performance among experimentation counties in the early rounds (positively selected) and the later rounds (negatively selected), while controlling for county and year fixed effects, counties that have higher pre-experiment GDP per capita benefited from the experiment, while the poorer counties experienced experienced worsen subsequent local economic development (see Appendix Figure A.18).
+Using a staggered event study design to estimate the treatment effects on local economic performance among experimentation counties in the early rounds (positively selected) and the later rounds (negatively selected), while controlling for county and year fixed effects, counties that have higher pre-experimentation GDP per capita benefited from the experiment, while the poorer counties experienced worse subsequent local economic development (see Appendix Figure A.18).

-In fact, the experimentation, had it been rolled out to the entire country, would generate a net zero effect with both winners and losers (see Appendix Figure A.20 for the distribution of the projected treatment effects of the local fiscal empowerment for each county in China).
-This case of the local fiscal empowerment experimentation demonstrates that unrepresentativeness of experimentation, in particular positive selection at its early stage, which disproportionately highlights the positive effects of the experimentation, masks the unequal nature of the fiscal empowerment policy and could in turn bias the central government's policy choices.
+In fact, the fiscal empowerment experiment, had it been rolled out to the entire country, would generate a net zero effect with both winners and losers (see Appendix Figure A.20 for the distribution of the projected treatment effects of the local fiscal empowerment for each county in China).
+This case of the local fiscal empowerment experiment demonstrates that unrepresentativeness of experimentation sites disproportionately highlights the positive effects of the policy, which could mask the unequal nature of the policy and in turn bias the central government's policy choices.